 You don't see faces much happier than people winning gold medals.
 And you know why they're so happy?
 Relief.

 With all that being said, I am obliged to add on that the other huge thing that contests did for me was provide me access to one of the best peer groups out there.
 Most of the friends that I have today came in some way or other from the math contest circuit, even though many of them will certainly not be doing math as a career.
-(This doesn't technically relate to the question because it's not something I was "taught", but it would have been dishonest of me to omit it; the social aspect of contests was huge for me.)
+(This doesn't technically relate to the question because it's not something I was "taught", but it would have been misleading of me to omit it; the social aspect of contests was huge for me.)

+R-4.
 Would it help to have a tutor/mentor for olympiad math?

 Short answer: yes, but not in the ways people often expect.
 Long answer: this blog post.